-Massachusetts Clean Energy Internship Program Host Employer FAQs
+Massachusetts Clean Energy Internship Program Prospective Intern Information

 INTERNSHIP PROGRAM HIGHLIGHTS

-Funding is allocated on a first-come first-served basis to employers that register, perform eligibility checks, and get all completed materials in to MassCEC.
+• Funding is allocated on a first-come first-served basis to employers that register, perform eligibility checks, and submit all required materials to MassCEC.
 Funding will be allocated until it is exhausted or the submission deadline is met.
-We are not able to place additional interns once the available funding is fully reserved or past the submission deadline.
-Be sure to make yourself aware of the important program deadlines, found below.
+MassCEC is not able to place interns once the available funding is fully reserved or after the submission deadline.
+Please take note of the important program dates below.

-- Interns are not allowed to sign non-compete agreements (see Question #15).
-Non-disclosure and confidentiality agreements are acceptable.
+• Interns are not allowed to sign non-compete agreements (see Question #11) with their Host Employers.